fengalin/media-toc-player/README.md

 # media-toc-player [![Build Status](https://travis-ci.org/fengalin/media-toc-player.svg?branch=master)](https://travis-ci.org/fengalin/media-toc-player) [![Build status](https://ci.appveyor.com/api/projects/status/yc1gba3o1h69t3g3?svg=true)](https://ci.appveyor.com/project/fengalin/media-toc-player)
-media-toc-player is a media player with a table of contents which allows seeking to a given chapter.
-It is a simplication of [media-toc](https://github.com/fengalin/media-toc), an application to create and edit a table of contents from a media file.
+**media-toc-player** is a media player with a table of contents which allows seeking to a given chapter and optionally looping on current chapter.

+**media-toc-player** is a simplication of [media-toc](https://github.com/fengalin/media-toc), an application to create and edit a table of contents from a media file.
 It is primarily developed in Rust on Linux, it can be built on Windows and should also work on macOS.